 However, from the information provided by the relevant authorities, it is evident to the Central Bank that the legal obligations of a depositary cannot be met without at least being a participant in HKSCC.
-It is also clear that in all cases, at the present time, arrangements where the broker of the investment fund is a participant of HKSCC but not an entity within the depositary's custodial network, will not satisfy the provisions of the relevant legislation.
+It is also clear that in cases where the transaction is not being settled on a real-time delivery versus payment basis and the broker is not an entity within the depositary's custodial network, this will not satisfy the provisions of the relevant legislation.